 Serving Size.
 Serving size may or may not be the amount that you normally eat.
 Compare it to how much you actually eat.
 The size of the serving on the food package influences all the nutrient amounts listed.
 For example, if a package has four servings and you eat the entire package, you quadruple the calories, fat, cholesterol, etc.

-Calories, and Calories From Fat.
+Calories, and Calories from Fat.
 The number of calories, as well as the grams or milligrams of nutrients, are provided for the stated serving.

 Fat-Free, Lite, and More

-Calorie-free: Has less than 5 calories.
+Calorie-free: Has fewer than 5 calories.

 Fat-free: Has less than 0.5 gram of fat per serving.

-Low-calorie: Has 40 calories or less.
+Low-calorie: Has 40 or fewer calories.

 Reduced fat: Has at least 25% less fat than the regular version.